TYPES OF SLEEP DISTURBANCE

 Some college students are at risk for sleep disturbance primarily because they don’t recognize the importance of sleep.
 They may view time asleep as wasted time and consciously disregard the need for sleep.
 Yet sleep is essential to optimal functioning, and ignoring the need for sleep has many negative consequences, including irritability, exhaustion, lack of concentration, and impaired judgment.

 Sleep disturbance can also be an indication of a larger medical condition or psychological disorder.
-It may, for instance, be a symptom of an Anxiety or Mood Disorder.
-Furthermore, sleep disturbance that is chronic or severe can bring on or exacerbate serious psychological disorder.
+It may, for instance, be a symptom of anxiety or a mood disorder.
+Furthermore, sleep disturbance that is chronic or severe can bring on or exacerbate serious psychological disorders.
 Thus, it is generally advisable to consider getting a medical examination and/or psychological counseling if sleep disturbance persists.

 IMPROVING YOUR SLEEP HABITS

 There are a number of things you can do to combat or prevent sleep disturbance.
 To begin with, you should give some thought to what’s been interfering with your sleep.
 What’s been keeping you awake, or waking you up once you’ve fallen asleep?
 Who or what is involved?
 It might be readily apparent to you, for example, that your sleep environment is too noisy.
 In that case, you’ll need to find some appropriate way to either diminish the noise or neutralize it.
 You might need to ask someone to be a little quieter; you might wear earplugs to bed; you might use a white-noise machine to drown out the offending noise, or find some similarly appropriate solution.
 Inappropriate solutions would include: lying in bed, plotting revenge on whoever’s making the noise; drinking until you pass out; and taking unprescribed medication to get to sleep each night.